-\begin{remark} Lemmas \ref{lem:lemmacoef1} and \ref{lem:lemmacoef2}, beside of proving the injectivity of $\rho_X$, provide explicit formulae that determine $\varphi \in \Aut(X)$ by means of $\rho_X(\varphi)$ and the structure coefficients of $X$, in contrast to the indirect arguments in the previous remark.
-These formulae show that $\varphi$ can be determined locally, by how three elements in the natural bases and their images interact, instead of looking at whole global algebra structure.
-These ideas become handy in the proof of Theorem \ref{thmx:main_A}. \end{remark}
+\begin{remark} Lemmas \ref{lem:lemmacoef1} and \ref{lem:lemmacoef2} not only establish the injectivity of $\rho_X$, but also provide explicit formulas for determining $\varphi \in \Aut(X)$ in terms of $\rho_X(\varphi)$ and the structure coefficients of $X$.
+This contrasts with the more indirect arguments presented in the previous remark.
+These formulas reveal that $\varphi$ can be determined locally by the interaction of three elements from the natural bases and their images, rather than requiring a global analysis of the entire algebra structure.
+Such a local approach proves to be useful in the proof of Theorem \ref{thmx:main_A}. \end{remark}